dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

 ### Vocabulary
 *Image* - a template that contains the application and all the dependencies that are required to run that application.
 *Container* - a running instance of Docker image.
 *Dockerfile* - text file, with lines and instructions on how to build the Docker image.
+[Reference ](https://docs.docker.com/engine/reference/builder/)

 ### Docker Hub